By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Normally, these encounters end with a trip to the cash machine.
 Either way, it’s vital that you don’t resist.
 Money and valuables can be replaced – you can’t.

 While most locals are friendly, there are some who have a machismo attitude towards women.
 Solo women travelers may experience harassment as a result.
 Dressing modestly, especially in rural locations, can help avoid unwanted attention.
-Check with locals where are the safe places to go when in town and if you’re unsure about exploring by yourself, take a tour.
+Ask locals about the safe places to go when in town and if you’re unsure about exploring by yourself, take a tour.
 It’s also a great way to meet other fellow travelers.
 Avoid traveling at night.

-Mexico is drawing more and more LGBTQ+ travelers each year, but the Catholic Church continues to exert a conservative influence, so discretion is usually prescribed in areas that don’t come recommended by gay friends.
+Mexico is welcoming more LGBTQ+ travelers each year, but the Catholic Church continues to exert a conservative influence, so discretion is usually advised in areas that don’t come recommended by gay friends.
 Large pockets of Acapulco, Puerto Vallarta, Cancun, Playa del Carmen, Mérida and Mexico City are very LGBTG+-friendly.
-And let’s not forget that parts of Mexico have been gender-queer since pre-Colonial times.
+And let’s not forget that parts of Mexico have been gender-queer since pre-colonial times.

 Watch as Patrick Abboud speaks to a drug dealer, a police officer and locals at the market, to find out just how safe Mexico City is for travelers.